 As a rule, employees do not get automatic entitlement to pay if bad weather causes an absence from work.
 Read the Advisory, Conciliation and Arbitration Service advice about winter weather and travel disruption.

-Travel Disruption and Time Off Work in the United Kingdom
+Travel Disruption and Work: Your Rights in the United Kingdom